TaitoUnited/taito-cli/docs/tutorial/04-project-management.md

 ### 4.2.
 Hour reporting

-You can also do work hour reporting with taito-cli directly from command line.
+You can also do work hour reporting with Taito CLI directly from command line.
 This is especially handy if you need to enter the same hour entries to multiple hour reporting systems.
-With taito-cli you can input your work hours to multiple systems at once with a single command.
-You just need to enable multiple taito-cli hour reporting plugins in your project `taito-config.sh`.
+With Taito CLI you can input your work hours to multiple systems at once with a single command.
+You just need to enable multiple Taito CLI hour reporting plugins in your project `taito-config.sh`.

 Try the following commands: